AlfredChan919/acit2420-assignment3p2/README.md

 `index` signifies the file to serve to the user when the directory is accessed.
 In our case, the default file `index.html` will be served.

-`location /` block chooses how to handle the request based on the URL.
-In our case, the / path means it handles requests sent to `http://local_host.webgen/`
+`location /` block chooses how the server handles the request based on the URL.
+In our case, the / path means it handles requests sent to `http://<our-ip-address>/`

+`location /documents` block chooses how the server handles the request based on the URL.
+In our case, the /documents path means it handles requests sent to `http://<our-ip-address>/documents` and returns the file tree from our `documents` directory.

 `try_files $uri $uri/ =404` will check if the requested file is found and hosts it, if not, it will return a 404 error.[6]